Overview of the Centennial Care Community Benefit Program

 Eligibility Requirements for Centennial Care Community Benefit Program

-The CB Program is for New Mexico residents who are elderly (65+) or disabled and between the ages of 0 and 64.
-Disabled persons who are over age 64 can receive program benefits under the aged (65+) category.
+The CB Program is for New Mexico residents who are elderly (aged 65+) or disabled and between the ages of 0 and 64.
+Persons who are disabled and over the age of 64 can receive program benefits under the aged (65+) category.
 Additional eligibility criteria relevant to seniors are below.

 Financial Criteria: Income, Assets & Home Ownership

 There are two pathways through which an applicant can be financially eligible for the CB Program.
-The first is through “full coverage” Medicaid, which is state plan Medicaid.
-In 2022, a single senior applicant can have income up to $841 / month, and a married senior couple, regardless of if one or both spouses are applicants, can have up to $1,261 / month.
+The first is through “full coverage” Medicaid, which is State Plan Medicaid.
+In 2023, a single senior applicant can have income up to $914 / month, and a married senior couple, regardless of if one or both spouses are applicants, can have up to $1,371 / month.

-If an applicant’s income is too high to qualify for “full coverage” Medicaid, they can potentially qualify instead through the “waiver” program.
-The applicant income limit via this pathway is equivalent to 300% of the Federal Benefit Rate (FBR), which increases on an annual basis in January.
-In 2022, an applicant, regardless of marital status, can have a monthly income up to $2,523.
-When both spouses are applicants, each spouse is considered individually, with each spouse allowed income up to $2,523 / month.
+If an applicant’s income is too high to qualify for “full coverage” Medicaid, they can potentially qualify instead through the “Waiver” program.
+The applicant income limit via this pathway is equivalent to 300% of the Federal Benefit Rate (FBR), which increases annually in January.
+In 2023, an applicant, regardless of marital status, can have a monthly income up to $2,742.
+When both spouses are applicants, each spouse is considered individually, with each spouse allowed income up to $2,742 / month.
 When only one spouse is an applicant, the income of the non-applicant spouse is not counted towards the income eligibility of their spouse.
-Furthermore, monthly income from the applicant spouse can be transferred to the non-applicant spouse as a spousal income allowance, also called a monthly maintenance needs allowance.
+Furthermore, monthly income from the applicant spouse can be transferred to the non-applicant spouse as a Spousal Income Allowance, also called a Monthly Maintenance Needs Allowance.

-New Mexico has set a minimum spousal income allowance of $2,288.75 / month (effective July 2022 – June 2023).
+New Mexico has set a minimum Spousal Income Allowance of $2,465 / month (eff.
+July 2023 – June 2024).
 This allows an applicant spouse to supplement their non-applicant spouse’s monthly income, bringing their income up to this amount.
-The state also sets a maximum income allowance of $3,435 / month (effective January 2022 – December 2022).
+The state also sets a maximum income allowance, which in 2023, is $3,715.50 / month.
 While this potentially allows a non-applicant spouse a higher income allowance, the exact amount one can receive is dependent on their shelter and utility costs.
-However, a spousal income allowance can never push a non-applicant’s total monthly income over $3,435.
+However, a Spousal Income Allowance can never push a non-applicant’s total monthly income over $3,715.50.

 Some assets are not counted towards Medicaid’s asset limit.
 These generally include an applicant’s primary home, household furnishings and appliances, personal effects, and a vehicle.